ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 Verify the output from the parser cell, looking for several things:
 1. Are all the fields marked with a green `OK`?
-1. Is this feedback included in the institution code section: ie `Found institution record for DFO in your database:` followed by a small, embedded Table.
+1. Is the following feedback included in the institution code section: `Found institution record for XXX in your database:` followed by a small, embedded Table?

 If anything is wrong, please begin again from the Manual Field input cell.